beetlestance/android-extensions/navigation/README.md

 * Logic for splash and login will be handled before opening deeplink.
 * There are options to open a destination only once for both directions and uri.
 User will only navigate to a destination only once.

 Most of the application needs to show a splash screen before navigating to their main screen.
 For this to work we have to create a fragment which will hold all the bottom navigation fragments.
 This fragment will on same level as of splash screen.

 ## How to use?
 The library is best suited when you have single activity architecture.

+Pointers to remember:
-The primary activity must be using `singleTask` launch mode.
+1. The primary activity must be using `singleTask` launch mode.
 ```
 android:launchMode="singleTask"
 ```
+2. In case of primary fragment: The nav graph for primary activity is setup in `setUpDeeplinkNavigationBehavior`.
+So you should not provide graph to `FragmentContainerView` but remeber to set `app:defaultNavHost = true`.

 There are extension functions available to be used in activity and fragment.